 Also, having a lovely hot magnesium bath soak can not only help reduce aches and pains, but also help relax you.
 In fact, I usually throw in a few drops of my favourite essential oil that is made from lavender, marjoram, patchouli, mandarin, geranium & chamomile and smells DIVINE!
 For me, taking mag orally and through the skin, seems to be the best option for me!

-So, magnesium might not be the overall root cause of fibromyalgia, CFS/ME.
-However, considering the evidence regarding the number of people having magnesium deficiency – and the symptoms of pain, headaches and migraines, heart palpitations, IBS and more – many of which go part and parcel with our conditions, we certainly can take easy steps to help alleviate them by using magnesium.
-It’s not expensive.
-It’s natural.
-And, well, it can certainly help to make a difference!
-Bottom line is, you aren’t going to know until you try it, right?! 🙂
+Considering the evidence regarding the number of people having magnesium deficiency (aka 80% of the population!)… and the symptoms of pain, headaches and migraines, heart palpitations, IBS and more – many of which go part and parcel with our conditions, we certainly can take easy steps to help alleviate them by using magnesium.